 - The VU Legal, Governance & Risk Team maintain an updated list of regulatory requirements.
 Please refer to the Governance Compliance Intranet site (LDAP login required off-campus).

 - The VU Biosafety Program details procedures and guidelines that must be followed at VU to ensure biosafety compliance.
-Please refer to the Biosafety Intranet site (VU login required off-campus).
+View Lab Safety Guidelines (on VU Collaborate, via MYVU portal; login required).

 - For VU OHS procedures related to hazardous materials see People and Culture OHS Hazardous Material site (VU login required off-campus).